 The various options outlined previously for Residency and Retirement in Belize have their pluses and minuses.
 The main advantages and disadvantages are for you the potential visitor, immigrant or prospective expat to weigh.
 This country can be a great place to retire or live in but it may not be for everyone.
 Take a look at our article Top Ten Reasons To Live Or Retire In Belize.
 We now outline some of the pros and cons of achieving residency in Belize.

-Pros: No commitment, no financial requirement, flexibility, little red tape.
+Pros: No commitment, no financial requirement (except for extensions and long term visitor permit), flexibility, little red tape.

-Cons: No tax advantages, no official status, inconvenience of having to renew periodically, monthly fee of US$25. to $50. per person to extend, possibility rules may change, can’t work for pay in the country.
+Cons: No tax advantages, no official status, inconvenience of having to renew periodically, monthly fee of US$100 per person to extend, possibility rules may change, can’t work for pay in the country.
+Also known as living by Belize visa extension.
 If you work on the sly, you are an easy target for extortion, by the authorities.
 A jealous fellow expat will also be happy to turn you in.

 Permanent Residency